-An immersive, artful theater experience about loss, love, and what it means to be human.
-In Honor examines the cost of courage and the silence that follows the battlefield.
+An immersive, artful theatre experience about loss, love, and what it means to be human, In Honor examines the cost of courage and the silence that follows the battlefield.

-Under the direction of Dani Davis, In Honor has evolved into a living, immersive theatrical experience.
-Audiences are guided move through a curated landscape of short plays, poetry, music, sculpture, shared reflection, and personal stories.
-Blending warmth, pride, reverence, and moments of gentle humor, the production explores death, loss, and remembrance through what follows the battlefield — the silence, the echoes, the community that remains.
+Under the direction of Dani Davis, the production has evolved into a living immersive theatre experience.
+Audiences move through a curated landscape of short plays, poetry, music, sculpture, and shared reflection, blending reverence, pride, and moments of warmth to explore what follows the battlefield—the memories, the silence, and the communities that remain.

 Michael Bud serves as Creative Producer and Director of Design for In Honor, shaping the audience experience from arrival through reflection.
-Working across promotion, staging, production design, and visual storytelling, he translates the project’s artistic and emotional vision into a cohesive immersive environment.
-His role supports both the creative flow of each performance and the deeper intention to witness, honor, and hold space for soldiers, veterans, and their families.
+Working across promotion, staging, production design, and visual storytelling, he translates the project’s artistic vision into a cohesive immersive environment that supports remembrance, connection, and collective witnessing.

 Bert Bakey